Chairperson – Dave Ormrod

 Karen England has over 25 years of fundraising, marketing and PR experience across a range of national charities and as a freelance fundraiser and consultant.
 She established the UK’s most successful payroll giving consortium in 1992 and sat on the Institute of Fundraising Policy Advisory Board for six years.
 From 2006 – 2012 she was Director of Fundraising and Marketing at Make-A-Wish Foundation UK, followed by four years as Director of Fundraising and Communications at The Gurkha Welfare Trust.
 Karen lives in Newbury with her family and is a volunteer fundraiser for Newbury Samaritans.

-Paul Wallce’s work is focused on helping and supporting social enterprises to be highly successful commercially in order that they can maximise their social impact.
+Paul Wallace’s work is focused on helping and supporting social enterprises to be highly successful commercially in order that they can maximise their social impact.
 He has a track record of significant achievement both with his own businesses and with many commercial clients.
-Now he uses his wide experience of sound business practice to work closely with social enterprises and charities on a voluntary basis as they build revenue generating business activities that support their social purpose
+Now he uses his wide experience of sound business practice to work closely with social enterprises and charities on a voluntary basis as they build revenue generating business activities that support their social purpose.

 For an introduction to our Senior Management Team, follow this link :-Dingley’s Promise Senior Management Team